joigalcar3/Blade_damage/README.md

 !python Blade_damage/main_general.py
 ```

-## Assumptions
-Next are listed the assumptions taken for the drag and lift coefficient coefficients polynomial curve
-identification and the computation of the moments and forces of the propeller.

-Assumptions:
-- Homogeneous mass along the blade: the centroid equals the location of the cg
-- The Bebop 2 blades are simplified as two trapezoids with parallel sides connected by the long parallel side
-- The twist decreases linearly from the root to the tip
-- The airfoil is constant throughout the blade
-- The cross flow along the span of the blade is ignored
-- Aeroelasticity effects are ignored
-- The root and tip losses are ignored
-- The induced velocity is computed with the simplified linear induced inflow
-- The nonlinear effects between (damaged) blades are not considered
-- The nonlinear aerodynamic effects between propellers are not considered.
-- The nonlinear aerodynamic effects between the propellers and the body frame are not considered
-- The data used for the cl cd identification is obtained from the Matlab model that provides the propeller thrust
-- The blade is cut parallel to the edge of the propeller such that the remaining polygon is still a trapezoid

 ## Implementation, results and conclusions
 The results of this work can be found in the author's Master thesis and paper: